Needlesslord/Research-Project-Installer/docs/README.md

 ### What is [*Deployment*](https://en.wikipedia.org/wiki/Software_deployment)?

-First of all, we need to understad what [*Automated Builds*](https://en.wikipedia.org/wiki/Build_automation) are.
+First of all, we need to understand what [*Automated Builds*](https://en.wikipedia.org/wiki/Build_automation) are.
 In a short and easy way, it is the process of automating the creation of a software build and the associated processes.
 This means that, with no human interaction, the code will create releases of our software, like different "launches", mainly to have a contingency plan.
 Imagine you are working on your code, but you made a mistake and it doesn't work anymore; you could go back to a previous version, created automatically, in order to continue working.
 There are many programs which can do that for you.

 Automated build can be divided in two main parts: *deployment* and [*continuous iteration*](https://en.wikipedia.org/wiki/Continuous_integration).
 However, we are just going to talk about deployment in this research.

 Diving into *deployment*, it is a very simple concept: it is all of the activities that make a software system available for use.
 The general deployment process consists of several interrelated activities with possible transitions between them.
-Somethign to take into account is that, since it involves both the producer and the consumer, it has to be customized according to specific requirements or characteristics.
+Something to take into account is that, since it involves both the producer and the consumer, it has to be customized according to specific requirements or characteristics.

 In short, software deployment includes all the process required for preparing a software application to run and operate in a specific environment.
 It can bring many advantages, such as it being time saving, enhancing security, enabling to monitoring of user actions, effectiveness in software updates, and more.
 For more about its advantages, check out the following [link](https://pdf.wondershare.com/business/what-is-software-deployment.html).